brunet-guillaume/libft_2.0/README.md

 # Libft 2.0 (42 school)

-This is an improived version of the [Libft](https://gitlab.com/uotiug42/libft/) project of 42 school.
+This is an improved version of the [Libft](https://gitlab.com/uotiug42/libft/) project of 42 school.

 It is advisable to improve our Libft, project after project.
 So, here is the functions I added to the initial library :